BrightcoveLearning/BCL-android-studio-samples/README.md

-BCL-Android-Studio-Sample
+BCL-android-studio-samples
 =========================

-Samples for Android Studio
+Samples for Android Studio.